-A few simple measures such as clear planning and the use of proper lifting techniques can help reduce the risk of injury and keep you safe and healthy at work.
+It’s vital that if your job involves lifting, you know how to do it properly.
+A few simple measures such as clear planning, and the use of proper lifting techniques can help reduce the risk of injury and keep you safe and healthy at work.

-Although lifting injuries are commonly associated with moving large pieces of equipment, almost anybody can get hurt at work after pulling, pushing, lifting or carrying something in the wrong way.
+Although lifting injuries are often associated with the weight of the object being moved, anybody can get hurt at work after pulling, pushing, lifting or carrying something incorrectly.

-Figures from the Health and Safety Executive (HSE) show that Musculoskeletal disorders (MSDs) are the biggest risk to British workers with more than a million cases reported each year, at a cost more than £5.7 billion.
+Figures from the Health and Safety Executive (HSE) show that Musculoskeletal disorders (MSDs) are the biggest risk to British workers.
+There were an estimated 470,000 cases in UK workers in 2020 / 21.

 The type of injuries that can be inflicted by lifting and carrying include Back Pain, problems with joints muscles, tendons, ligaments, nerves and other soft tissue.